 Blacktown is our Sister City in Australia, home to more than 300,000 people and just 35km from central Sydney.
 Porirua’s sister city agreement with Blacktown, signed in May 1984, spans more than 30 years.
 In that time, we’ve had numerous cultural exchanges between local artists and a range of civic, sporting and recreational activities.
 Occasional meetings of our councils help to increase our understanding of the issues our communities share.

 Find out more about Blacktown: Blacktown City Council

-Porirua made a Friendly City agreement with Bamiyan in 2008.
-The mountain town is about 240 kilometres northwest of Kabul and has a population of 62,000.
+Porirua made a Friendly City agreement with Bamiyan in Afghanistan in 2008.
+The mountain town is about 240km northwest of Kabul and has a population of 62,000.
 It’s home to the region's provincial government and headquarters for most international and non-government organisations in Bamiyan province.

 Porirua and Yangzhou established a Friendly City relationship in 2002.
 Yangzhou has a population of more than four million people and is a modern Chinese city with a rich history.
 It straddles the Grand Canal north of the Yangtze River and, with the opening of the Yangzhou –Zhenjiang Yangtze River Bridge in 2005, has become a strategic transport hub for the prosperous Yangtze River Delta.

 Whitby, in North Yorkshire, England, has been a Twin City of Porirua since 2002.
 The streets and other place names of the Porirua suburb of Whitby are named after the expeditions of Captain James Cook.
 He got his inspiration for the Endeavour sailing ship from the original Whitby, which has a proud maritime tradition.
 It remains an important fishing village and is also a popular holiday destination.
 School, sporting and cultural links are now firmly established between our two cities.

 Learn all about Whitby: Whitby Town Council